 Required Elements for Assessment Design Standard 1: Assessment Designed for Validity and Fairness

 1(a) The Administrator Performance Assessment includes complex assessment tasks to prompt aspects of candidate performance that measure the CAPEs.
 Each task is substantively related to two or major domains of the CAPEs.
 For use in judging candidate-generated responses to each administrative task, the assessment also includes multi-level scoring rubrics that are clearly related to the CAPE elements that the task measures..
-Collectively, the tasks and rubrics in the assessment address key aspects of the CAPEs.
-The of the performance assessment documents the relationships between , tasks and rubrics.
+Collectively, the tasks and rubrics in the assessment address key aspects of the CAPEs with particular emphasis on school leadership.
+The developer of the performance assessment documents the relationships between CAPE elements, tasks, and rubrics.

-1(b) The Administrator Performance Assessment includes a focus on two key school administrator job roles within the design of the APA tasks and scoring rubrics to assess the candidate’s ability to effectively perform the job role of (1) the as the instructional leader of the school and (2) the as the school improvement leader.
+1(b) The Administrator Performance Assessment includes a focus on two key school administrator job roles within the design of the APA tasks and scoring rubrics to assess the candidate’s ability to effectively perform the job role of (1) the administrator as the instructional leader of the school and (2) the administrator as the school improvement leader.

 1(c) Consistent with the language of the CAPEs, the model sponsor defines scoring rubrics so candidates for credentials can earn acceptable scores on the APA with the use of different administrative practices that support implementation of effective teaching and learning for all students, and improvements of student and other educational outcomes.
 The model sponsor takes steps to plan and anticipate the appropriate scoring of candidates who use a wide range of administrative practices that are educationally effective and builds scoring protocols to take these variations into account.

-1(d) APA candidate tasks focus on an administrator’s role in promoting and supporting effective teaching and specific learning outcomes for English learners and students with special needs, to adequately assess the candidate’s ability to effectively perform the job role of the school’s instructional and improvement leader.
+1(d) APA candidate tasks focus on an administrator’s role in promoting and supporting effective teaching and specific learning outcomes for English learners, underserved education groups or groups that need to be served differently, and students with special needs, to adequately assess the candidate’s ability to effectively perform the job role of the school’s instructional and improvement leader.

-1(e) The APA may include a video of the administrative services candidate’s performance during fieldwork.
-If included in the APA, video must be accompanied by a commentary describing the activity and rationale for leadership decisions and actions shown and evidence of the effect of those decisions and actions in relation to selected aspects of the CAPE.
+1(e) The APA may include a video or other media evidence of the administrative services candidate’s performance during fieldwork.
+If included in the APA, the video or other media must be accompanied by a commentary describing the activity and rationale for leadership decisions and actions shown and evidence of the effect of those decisions and actions in relation to selected aspects of the CAPE.

 1(f) The APA model sponsor must develop materials appropriate for use by programs in helping faculty become familiar with the design of the APA, the candidate tasks and the scoring rubrics so that faculty can effectively assist candidates to prepare for the assessment.
-The APA model sponsor must also develop candidate materials to assist candidates in understanding the nature of the assessment, the specific assessment tasks, the scoring rubrics, submission processes, scoring processes.
+The APA model sponsor must also develop candidate materials to assist candidates in understanding the nature of the assessment, the specific assessment tasks, the scoring rubrics, submission processes, scoring processes, and appeal policies.

-1(g) The model sponsor develops scoring rubrics and assessor training procedures that focus primarily on administrator performance and that minimize the effects of candidate factors that are not clearly related to administrative services competence, which may include (depending on the circumstances) factors such as that are not likely to affect the candidate’s job effectiveness.
+1(g) The model sponsor develops scoring rubrics and assessor training procedures that focus primarily on administrator performance and that minimize the effects of candidate factors that are not clearly related to administrative services competence, which may include (depending on the circumstances) factors such as gender, height, speech patterns, volume and/or accents, or any other bias that could be related to appearance or behavior that are not likely to affect the candidate’s job effectiveness.